yeswework/fabrica-dev-kit/test/acf-json-guard.md

 # Verifying the `acf-json` deploy guard

-Manual procedure for the check added in #58.
+Manual procedure for the check on this branch.
 It builds a throwaway resource and deploys it into a scratch directory on a server, so no real site or theme is involved at any point.
 Runnable by hand or by an agent — each case states the exact command and the exact expected outcome.